First-Year, Undeclared, Bachelor of

 P.O.
 Box 5598

 ticket sales for all ticketed events on the NAU campus, including those

-University Union, Room 105
+University Union, Room 104

-Once a student is awarded subsidy funding, it continues through the academic year, unless the student's status changes.
-Participants must reapply each academic year, and complete a letter of intent to participate during summer session.
+This is a subsidy program which supports students who have childcare expenses and a demonstrated financial need.
+Once a student is awarded subsidy funding, it continues through the academic year unless the student's status changes.
+Participants must reapply each academic year and complete a letter of intent to participate during summer session.

 - Demonstrate financial need (determined through application process)